LukaKurnjek/etherscan_testing/README.md

 - test case instructions for the etherscan.io/register site (Testcases.pdf)
 - test case code that can be run with testcafe software (code folder)

-All code example should pass except the code example in folder 10, where a readme file is included that explains why the test can not pass.
-The code was tested with Firefox 95.0 and testcafe 1.18.6.
+All code example should pass.
+For code example in folder 10, there are some additional conditions for the test to pass which are described in the readme file of the tests folder.
+This is because of google's reCAPTCHA test.

+The code was tested on Fedora 35 with Firefox 95.0 and testcafe 1.18.6.

 Installation instructions